 - 1 ½ cups (7 ½ ounces) fresh organic blueberries

-Adjust an oven rack to the center position and heat oven to 375 degrees.
-Line a cupcake pan with cupcake liners or grease.
-Working in batches, grind Sucanat in a spice grinder until fine and powdery, about 1 minute (this step is optional).
+- Adjust an oven rack to the center position and heat oven to 375 degrees.
+Line a cupcake pan with cupcakes liners and set aside.
+In a spice grinder, grind up the Sucanat in batches until finely ground into a powder, about 1 minute (this step is optional and for appearance only)

-Melt 6 tablespoons butter in a 10-inch skillet over medium-high heat until the butter starts to turn golden brown, about 2 minutes.
-Continue to cook, swirling the pan constantly until the butter turns a dark gold color and has a nutty aroma, about 1 to 3 minutes.
-Transfer the browned butter to a large bowl and stir in the remaining 2 tablespoons butter until melted and let cool slightly.
+- In a 10-inch stainless steel skillet, melt 6 tablespoons butter until it starts to turn golden brown, about 2 minutes.
+Continue to cook swirling the pan constantly until the butter turns golden brown and you start to smell a nutty fragrance, about 1 to 3 minutes.
+Pour the browned butter in a large bowl and stir the remaining 2 tablespoon butter until melted and let cool slightly.

-Whisk yogurt, eggs, vanilla and orange zest into the browned butter until smooth.
-In a large bowl, whisk Sucanat, flour, baking powder, baking soda, cinnamon, salt and cloves together until combined.
-Using a rubber spatula, stir in yogurt mixture until combined.
-Fold in blueberries.
+- Add the yogurt, eggs, vanilla and orange zest into the browned butter and whisk until smooth.
+In a large bowl, whisk together the Sucanat, flour, baking powder, baking soda, cinnamon, salt and cloves.
+With a rubber spatula, stir in yogurt mixture until combined and fold in the blueberries.